HakimiX/docker-infrastructure/README.md

 # Verify that the resouces are created successfully
 kubectl get all

-# Navigate to the nodePort
+# Navigate to the nodePort (defined in the service)
 http://localhost:31515

 # For minikube you have to get the minikube ip first